 The District is within the boundaries of the Harris-Galveston Subsidence District (the "Subsidence District"), which regulates groundwater withdrawal.
 The District's authority to pump groundwater from its wells is subject to annual permits issued by the Subsidence District.
 The Subsidence District has adopted a District Regulatory Plan (the "Subsidence District Plan") to reduce groundwater withdrawal through conversion to surface water in areas within the Subsidence District's jurisdiction.
 Under the Subsidence District Plan, the District was required to submit to the Subsidence District by January 2003 a groundwater reduction plan and begin construction of surface water conversion infrastructure by January 2005, or pay a disincentive fee for any groundwater withdrawn in excess of 20% of the District's total water demand.
-This same disincentive fee will be imposed under the Subsidence District Plan if the District's groundwater withdrawal exceeds 70% of the District's total water demand beginning January 2010, exceeds 40% of the District's total water demand beginning January 2025, and exceeds 20% of the District's total water demand beginning January 2025.
+This same disincentive fee will be imposed under the Subsidence District Plan if the District's groundwater withdrawal exceeds 70% of the District's total water demand beginning January 2010, exceeds 40% of the District's total water demand beginning January 2025, and exceeds 20% of the District's total water demand beginning January 2025, and exceeds 20% of the District's total water demand beginning January 2025, and exceeds 20% of the District's total water demand beginning January 2035.
 If the District does not meet the Subsidence District's requirements as described above, the District may be required to pay the disincentive fees adopted by the Subsidence District.

-The District is located within the Authority; the Authority was created to provide for the supply of surface water to north Harris County and to prepare a groundwater reduction plan to comply with the Subsidence District Plan.
+The District is located within the North Harris County Regional Water (the "Authority"); which was created to provide for the supply of surface water to north Harris County and to prepare a groundwater reduction plan to comply with the Subsidence District Plan.
 The Authority submitted its Groundwater Reduction Proposal to the Subsidence District and it received final certification on June 11, 2003.
 This plan covers the area of the District and the District will not owe any disincentive fees to the Subsidence District.
 However, if the Authority fails to comply with the Subsidence District Plan, the Authority could be subjected to disincentive fees, which may cause the Authority to increase the fees it charges within its boundaries including those fees charged to the District.
 The Authority has entered into a contract with the City of Houston to purchase surface water beginning in 2010.
-The District currently pays to the Authority.
+The District currently pays to the Authority a ground water pumpage fee of \$4.60 per 1,000 gallons and a fee of \$5.05 for surface water purchase from the Authority.
 The issuance of additional bonds by the District in an undetermined amount may be necessary at some time in the future to develop surface water conversion infrastructure or to participate in the Authority's regional surface water conversion effort.